David Crook

-David Crook (14 August 1910 – 1 November 2000) was a prominent British communist who spent most of his life teaching in China.
+David Crook (14 August 1910 – 1 November 2000) was a British communist who spent most of his life teaching in China.
 A committed Marxist from 1931, he joined the International Brigades to fight against the Spanish nationalists in the Spanish Civil War (1936–1939).
 After being wounded in combat, he was recruited by the NKVD, the Soviet secret police, and was sent to China during the Second Sino-Japanese War (1937–1945).
 There he met and married his wife, Isabel, a teacher and social activist.
 Following the Second World War and the Chinese Civil War, the couple stayed in China and taught English.

 In 1959, the Crooks published Revolution in a Chinese Village, Ten Mile Inn and in 1966 came The First Years of Yangyi Commune.
 The British sinologist Delia Davin wrote that through that "classic study" and other writings and talks, the Crooks "provided a positive picture of China to the outside world at a time when cold war simplifications were the norm."
 The Communist Party of Great Britain (Marxist-Leninist) called Revolution a "seminal work, which has been bringing the achievements and challenges of the Chinese agrarian revolution to life for English-speaking readers since 1959."
 Crook died at 90 after spending his last five decades in China, his political beliefs largely unshaken despite five years' imprisonment during the Cultural Revolution (1966–1976).

 Early life and education

 Crook was born in London in 1910.
 "My father was a Jewish cockney Royalist, raised in the East End of London, by immigrant parents who fled Czarist Russia to avoid anti-semitism and conscription into a pork-eating army," wrote Crook in his autobiography.
-Crook was educated at Cheltenham College and graduated from Columbia University in 1935 and participated in protests on campus against Nazi Germany.
+Crook was educated at Cheltenham College and graduated from Columbia University in 1935 where he participated in protests on campus against Nazi Germany.

 International communist

 After being wounded on his first day at the front in Spain, he was returned to a hospital in Madrid.
 While in Madrid, he was recruited by the NKVD to spy on those whom the Stalinists called Trotskyites, a group which included George Orwell.
-Crook later expressed regret for his part in the deaths of innocent members of the Workers' Party of Marxist Unification (POUM).
+Crook later expressed regret for his part in the crushing of the Workers' Party of Marxist Unification (POUM).

 The NKVD then sent him to China.
 There he taught English at Saint John's University, Shanghai to spy on a Trotskyite whose arguments in fact began to convince him.
 Crook proceeded to Chengdu and was there when it was bombed by the Japanese.
 While there he met his future wife, Isabel Brown, daughter of Canadian missionaries.

 Hitler's invasion of Russia in June 1941 ended Crook's fling with Trotskyism.
 Upon his return to England, Crook re-joined the Communist Party of Great Britain and joined the Royal Air Force, then married Isabel.
 During the war, he worked for British intelligence throughout Asia and contacted local communist movements.